adrenak/gorky/templates/getstarted.md

 ---
 title: Get Started
-description: Learn how to set up and customize your Gorky website template
+description: Learn how to set up and customize your Gorky website
 keywords: getting started, setup, configuration, tutorial, guide
 ---

-# Get started with Gorky
+# Get Started with Gorky

-Welcome to **Gorky** - a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.
+Welcome!
+This guide will help you set up and customize your Gorky site.

 ## Quick Start